The universal approximation theorem for complex-valued neural networks: Introduction

 \begin{rem*} Note that the necessary condition requires $\sigma$ to be continuous, whereas for the sufficient condition it is only assumed that $\sigma \in \CalM$.
 The additional continuity assumption is not simply a proof artifact.
 In fact, we will see in \Cref{exa:PathologicalUniversalSigma} that there does exist a discontinuous activation function $\sigma \in \CalM$ that coincides almost everywhere with a polynomial $p(z, \overline{z})$, but such that $\NN_{\sigma,L}^d$ is nevertheless universal for all $L \in \N_{\geq 2}$ (but not for $L = 1$).
 We leave it as future work to determine natural conditions on $\sigma$ that are weaker than continuity, but under which a necessary condition as in the above theorem still holds.

 We would like to emphasize that any \emph{discontinuous} function $\sigma$ satisfying (at least) one of the two conditions in \Cref{thm:DeepUniversalApproximationIntroduction} has to be quite pathological: Such a function is discontinuous, but coincides almost everywhere with a continuous function.
-In that case, it is usually much more natural to work with the ``continuous version'' of $\sigma$ instead of with $\sigma$ itself. \end{rem*}
+In that case, it is usually much more natural to work with the ``continuous version'' of $\sigma$ instead of with $\sigma$ itself.
+Moreover, such a function cannot be evaluated numerically in a reliable way and is therefore useless for practical applications. \end{rem*}

 \begin{remark} In both theorems above, it is only stated that if the conditions of the theorem fail, then the universal approximation property does not hold, meaning that some continuous function cannot be approximated by networks \emph{in the sense of locally uniform convergence}.
 In fact, the proof even shows that some \emph{compactly supported} continuous function cannot be approximated in $L_{\loc}^1 (\CC^d)$; see \Cref{thm:ShallowUniversalApproximationNecessary,thm:DeepNetworksNecessaryCriterion}. \end{remark}